Last updated: July 16, 2026

 - Service Events: Log events that also carry a

 service.nameattribute, together with, optionally, aservice.namespaceattribute.
-These can overlap with Kubernetes Events and other log events. - Kubernetes Events: The Dash0 Kubernetes operator (v0.92.1+) automatically collects Kubernetes events from monitored namespaces and ingests them as log events.
+These can overlap with Kubernetes Events and other log events. - Kubernetes Events: The Dash0 Operator for Kubernetes (v0.92.1+) automatically collects Kubernetes events from monitored namespaces and ingests them as log events.

 - Structured Log Sources: Any structured log record with an